boxfish-studio/svelte-contentful-boilerplate/README.md

 ## Deployment

-This boilerplate uses [Now](https://github.com/zeit/now) for deployment.
+The project deploys with [Now] by default.
 There will be necessary to add the environment variables before using the scripts for deployment.

-### Environment Variables in `Now`
+### Environment Variables in [Now]

 First of all, you need to [install now](https://zeit.co/docs#install-now-cli) and login with your account.
 Once it is done, you can [define the environment variables](https://zeit.co/docs/v2/environment-variables-and-secrets/?query=environment#defining-environment-variables) in `now`.